What Does Heroin Do: 15 Effects Of The Drug

 The common side effects of the drug are generally temporary and can be cured over a period, but the actual problem is these small side effects can cause harm to the human body in the long term.

-Some common short-time health problems faced by people who use heroin are mentioned below.
+Some common short-term health problems faced by people who use heroin are mentioned below.

 • Euphoric rush